MichalLytek/type-graphql/docs/middlewares.md

 };
 ```

-It might be not very useful from this library's users perspective but this feature was mainly introduced for plugin systems and 3rd-party library integration.
-Thanks to this, it's possible to e.g. wrap the returned object with lazy-relation wrapper that will automatically fetch relations from database on demand under the hood.
+It might not seem very useful from the perspective of this library's users but this feature was mainly introduced for plugin systems and 3rd-party library integration.
+Thanks to this, it's possible to e.g. wrap the returned object with a lazy-relation wrapper that automatically fetches relations from a database on demand under the hood.

-### Simple middleware
+### Simple Middleware

 If we only want to do something before an action, like log the access to the resolver, we can just place the `return next()` statement at the end of our middleware: